 As the corporate investments by PDs are generally driven by market opportunities and are not based on lending decisions, a sizeable share largely relates to sovereign entities and service-oriented businesses.
 Accordingly, the direct exposure of PDs to environmental risks is not material.
 As for exposure to social risks, the most relevant risk pertains to the ability to attract and retain specialised talent, for which PDs compete with other financial sector companies.
-This apart, other sources of social risks emanating from concerns around responsible production, employee health or safety, labour relations issues, product misselling, etc, do not apply to PDs.
+Other types of social risks emanating from concerns around responsible production, employee health or safety, labour relations issues, product mis-selling, etc, do not apply to PDs.